AlaricTheBlu/Bootcamp_homework/11-Network-Security/SubmissionFile(11).md

 1. Which type of firewall verifies the three-way TCP handshake?
 TCP handshake checks are designed to ensure that session packets are from legitimate sources.

-  Answer:
+  Answer: A Circuit level firewall.

 2. Which type of firewall considers the connection as a whole?
 Meaning, instead of looking at only individual packets, these firewalls look at whole streams of packets at one time.

-  Answer:
+  Answer: A stateful packet filtering firewall.

 3. Which type of firewall intercepts all traffic prior to being forwarded to its final destination.
 In a sense, these firewalls act on behalf of the recipient by ensuring the traffic is safe prior to forwarding it?

-  Answer:
+  Answer: A proxy firewall

 4. Which type of firewall examines data within a packet as it progresses through a network interface by examining source and destination IP address, port number, and packet type- all without opening the packet to inspect its contents?

-  Answer:
+  Answer: Packet filter firewalls

 5. Which type of firewall filters based solely on source and destination MAC address?

-  Answer:
+  Answer: MAC layer filtering firewalls